 Here is the list of examples for scheduling cron jobs in a Linux system using crontab.

-This will be useful for scheduling database backup on a daily basis.
+This will be useful for scheduling database backups on a daily basis.

 0 2 * * * /bin/sh backup.sh